QR Code Phishing (Quishing)

 8. Connecting the Dots

 Alice feels a chill as she connects the dots - the MFA migration email, the QR code, the credentials she entered on that 'verification portal.'
 It wasn't a server error.
 It was a trap.
-The QR code in the email led her phone's browser to a fake Verdantis login page that harvested her credentials.
+The QR code in the email led her phone's browser to a fake Veranthos login page that harvested her credentials.
 The attacker now had full access to her account.

 9. Red Flags - The Email